 - a.
 Proof of grades (such as a transcript) of bachelor's, master's, or comparable degrees totaling at least 100 credits in the field of study that you will be pursuing doctoral studies, or

 - b.
 Proof of grades (such as a transcript) of bachelor's, master's, or comparable degrees totaling at least 30 credits in the field of study that you will be pursuing doctoral studies; and proof of grades (such as a transcript) of bachelor's, master's, or comparable degrees totaling at least 70 credits in other subjects, that your primary advisor considers useful in terms of your intended dissertation topic.
+In this case, a declaration of the relevance of the previous studies must be submitted by the respective first supervisor.

 - 5. Applicants who neither have a German higher education entrance qualification nor have acquired their Bachelor's or Master's degree or an equivalent degree at a German higher education institution must have sufficient knowledge of the German language.
 Proof is provided by passing the examination in accordance with the examination regulations for the German Language Examination for the Admission of Foreign Study Applicants (DSH) at the DSH-2 level.